rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 * we extract the identical regions by comparing the sequence with the following code ...

-###  compare the genomes or contigs against the MSSA476 genome
+### Compare the genomes or contigs against the MSSA476 genome
-* we want to compare the genomes or contigs against the MSSA476 genome, that carries all 14 ssl genes, using the online Artemis comparison tool (WebACT, http://www.webact.org)
+* We want to compare the genomes or contigs against the MSSA476 genome, that carries all 14 ssl genes, using the online Artemis comparison tool (WebACT, http://www.webact.org)

 ### Aligning the sequence
 * Sequences of genes were subsequently aligned using the ClustalW alignment and then edited by hand.
 The MSSA476 genome possess all core variable genes studied and was therefore used as a reference genome to assign allelic variants